mdunn0101/node_challenge/README.md

 ### docker-build

-A generic job that builds all the docker containers and pushes them to my registry.
+A generic job that builds all the docker containers and pushes them to my registry in AWS.

 ### deploy-secrets